-For example, the Source Quality Flags in the example in Table 9 are 29360128 for the 2MASS J band and 25165824 for the H and K_s bands.
+For example, the Source Quality Flags in the example in Table 9 are 29360128 for the 2MASS J band and 25165824 for the H and $K_s$ bands.
 This translates to bits 23, 24 and 25 being set for J, which is the photometric quality A flag from the 2MASS PSC.
-For H and K_s , bits 24 and 25 are set meaning the photometric quality flag is B. IRAC band 1 has a SQF of 1536.
+For H and $K_s$ , bits 24 and 25 are set meaning the photometric quality flag is B. IRAC [3.6] has a SQF of 1536.
 This means bits 10 and 11 have been set which means the tweaking has been done in the source extraction.
-IRAC band 2 SQF is 17408.
+IRAC [4.5] SQF is 17408.
 This means bits 11 and 15 were set which means tweaking was done in the source extraction and the source is within three pixels of a column pulldown corrected area.

-8 APPENDIX B - Examples of Artifacts in the Images
+9 APPENDIX C - Examples of Artifacts in the Images

 Many Spitzer image artifacts are corrected for in our data pipeline.
-We correct for column pull $down^{12}$ in bands 1 & 2 using an algorithm written by Matt Ashby and Joe Hora of the IRAC instrument team 13 and modified by GLIMPSE to handle variable backgrounds.
+We correct for column pulldown in the [3.6] and [4.5] bands using an algorithm written by Matt Ashby and Joe Hora of the IRAC instrument team and modified by GLIMPSE to handle variable backgrounds.
 Hot, dead, and missing pixels are masked.
 Outlier masking (e.g. cosmic rays, stray light from bright sources outside the field of view) was done using IRACproc (Schuster et al 2006).
 Instrument artifacts (e.g. stray light) found by visual inspection of the higher resolution 0.6'' mosaics were removed.
 Latent images from bright sources are removed when possible.
 If there are areas of overlapping image artifacts that cause a gap in coverage, we do not mask that area.
 Latent images can repeat (particularly along rows and columns) and remain in the images because masking them would cause gaps in coverage.
 Some instrument artifacts near the edge of coverage cannot be removed without causing gaps in the images, because of little or no redundancy of coverage.
 Background matching and gradient correction mostly remove image artifacts such as full array pull-up, frame pull-down and offsets between the AORs.
 The background matching and gradient correction may be removing real sky variations so we provide the corrected images in addition to the images that do not have the background matching.
-This Appendix gives examples of instrument artifacts that can still be found in the images after the outlier masking was done and some stray light areas were removed as a result of the visual inspection.
-(Figures 14 through 20).
-See SSC's IRAC image features web sites14, 15 and the IRAC Data Handbook for more information about the detector artifacts.
-We also show an example (Figure 21) of some detector artifacts in the WISE channel 3 images since we are using the WISE images in our quick-look 3-color jpegs.
-For more information about the WISE image artifacts, see http://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec2_3c.html.
-If Figures 14 through 21 don't print well, they may be more clear when viewed on a computer screen.
+This Appendix gives examples of instrument artifacts that can still be found in the images after the outlier masking was done and after some stray light areas were removed as a result of the visual inspection (Figures 13 through 19).
+See SSC's IRAC image features web sites, and the IRAC Data Handbook for more information about the detector artifacts.
+We also show an example (Figure 20) of some detector artifacts in the WISE [12] images since we are using the WISE images in our quick-look 3-color jpegs.
+For more information about the WISE image artifacts, see http://wise2.ipac.caltech.edu/docs/release/allsky/expsup/sec2\3c.html.
+If Figures 13 through 20 don't print well, they may be more clear when viewed on a computer screen.

-12Column pulldown is a reduction in intensity of the columns in which bright sources are found in Bands 1 & 2 13irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/contributed/irac/fixpulldown/
+$^{12}$ Column pulldown is a reduction in intensity of the columns in which bright sources are found in the [3.6] & [4.5] bands

-14irsa.ipac.caltech.edu/data/SPITZER/docs/irac/features/

-15irsa.ipac.caltech.edu/data/SPITZER/docs/irac/warmfeatures/
+&lt;sup>13irsa.ipac.caltech.edu/data/SPITZER/docs/dataanalysistools/tools/contributed/irac/fixpulldown/

+&lt;sup>14irsa.ipac.caltech.edu/data/SPITZER/docs/irac/features/

+&lt;sup>15irsa.ipac.caltech.edu/data/SPITZER/docs/irac/warmfeatures/

-Figure 14: Example of offsets between AORs and full array pull-up near a bright source (circled) in an IRAC Channel 1 image (centered at $l=153.0^{\circ}$, $b=-0.25^{\circ}$) which has not been background matched and gradient corrected.
+Figure 13: Example of offsets between AORs and full array pull-up near a bright source (circled) in an IRAC [3.6] image (centered at $l=153.0^{\circ}$ , $b=-0.25^{\circ}$ ) which has not been background matched and gradient corrected.